Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 ## Introduction
+The economic realities of market forces are determin

 This essay seeks to express a means of transforming financial capital from a quantifier that externalises its costs, into a quantifier that interanlises them as values.
 We will achieve this by converting markets from an existential liability into our greatest regenerative asset by aggrigating all forms of value into a single measurable proxy of free energy over unity.

 *Tools to introduce here*